 Remember, even for tech challenged people like me, it only takes 15 minutes to start your blog.
 If I could do it, so can you!

 2. You can start blogging for a living about a range of subjects

 This list should show you that you can absolutely start blogging for a living even if you don’t blog about blogging.

-These bloggers cover niches like personal finance, mom tips, food, lifestyle and more.
+These bloggers cover niches like personal finance (as seen with bloggers like ProFinance Blog), mom tips, food, lifestyle and more.
 And all of them are making great money.

 And what’s clear from looking at these income reports is that no matter your subject choice, the main areas where you can earn money are through displaying ads on your blog and from affiliate income.